-Breaking News | Gunmen kill Ebonyi Deputy Speaker’s aide
+Breaking News | Gunmen kill Ebonyi deputy speaker’s aide

-Gunmen have killed a legislative aide in Ebonyi House of Assembly Kingsley Obasi.
+Gunmen on Wednesday night killed Kingsley Obasi, a legislative aide in the Ebonyi State House of Assembly.

-The victim is the legislative assistant to Ebonyi Deputy Speaker, Obasi Odefa.
+The victim was the legislative assistant to the Deputy Speaker of the Ebonyi State House of Assembly, Obasi Odefa.

-It was gathered the gunmen trailed Obasi on Wednesday night while he was on his way home before killing him.
+PREMIUM TIMES gathered that Mr Obasi was killed Wednesday night by the gunmen who had trailed him in Abakaliki, the state capital, while on his way to his house.

-One of his colleagues, Thomas Eluu, who is the legislative aide to Deputy Leader of the House Kingsley Ikoro, confirmed the incident on his Facebook wall Wednesday night.
+A colleague and friend of the victim, Thomas Eluu, who is the legislative aide to the Deputy Leader of the House, Kingsley Ikoro, confirmed the killing on his Facebook wall Wednesday night.

 “My colleague at Ebonyi State House of Assembly, Kingsley Obasi, who happens to be a Legislative Aide to The Deputy Speaker shot dead today by unknown men,” he wrote.